About the Law and Justice Foundation

 and is an independent body incorporated in New South Wales by the Law and Justice Foundation Act 2000 (NSW)

-to improve access to justice in NSW, particularly for socially and economically disadvantaged people.
+which seeks to improve access to justice in NSW, particularly for socially and economically disadvantaged people.

 The Foundation's staff and Board

 come from a range of different backgrounds such as law, research, education and the social sciences.
 This enables us to consider issues of access to justice from different perspectives.